Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

 - 4 tablespoons olive oil

-- 1 leek, washed, chopped into rings, and these sliced in half
+- 1 leek, washed, chopped into rings (slice rings in half)

 - 4 large cloves garlic, peeled and diced